Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 This degree of variability is problematic for a precision formula.
 It makes real systemic exposure unpredictable.
 Added to this are documented drug interactions with anticoagulants (warfarin) and drugs transported by P-glycoprotein (a cellular transporter that regulates the absorption of many molecules).

-Green tea also contains L-theanine, an amino acid whose oral bioavailability reaches approximately 100% and whose human clinical literature is substantial.
+Green tea also contains L-theanine, an amino acid whose plasma exposure rises in proportion to the dose and which the delivery matrix does not alter (PubMed), and whose human clinical literature is substantial.
 It is possible to extract the documented benefit of a plant without carrying along its pharmacokinetic limitations.

 Oral glutathione